al0cam/AutoMover/README.md

 3. **Delete rule button**: This button will delete the selected rule from the list of rules.
 4. **Duplicate rule button**: This button will duplicate the selected rule from the list of rules.

-### Timer and timed moving
-The time displayed is an interval, 20:00:00 will execucte every 20 hours.
-Other examples could include:
-1. 00:05:00 -> triggers every five minutes
-2. 00:00:05 -> triggers every five seconds
-3. 72:30:00 -> triggers every 3 days and 30 minutes (if your Device is online and obsidian runnning for that long)

 ### Command palette
 From patch 1.0.4 onwards, you can access the plugin from the command palette.